Nature-Based Therapy

 Skilled practitioners can open doorways to deeper interactions with nature to help you more fully engage with the sentience of all living things in the present moment and enhance the rich experience of tuning into sensuous surroundings.
 This process of re-inhabitation, or re-engaging with particular places and ecological regions[11] is reciprocally beneficial to both one’s self and to the wider non-human community of living things[12].

 Gardening, green gyms[13] or care farming[14] all provide opportunities for constructive engagement with the more than human world, contributing to the wider ecosystem whilst becoming physically fit and involved in positive intentional communities.
-Nature play[15] provides outdoor play and learning to address the health and wellbeing of children and assist them in developing a positive lifelong relationship to nature.
+Nature play[15] provides outdoor play and learning to address the health and well-being of children and assist them in developing a positive lifelong relationship with nature.

 Bush adventure therapy[16] and rewilding[17] along with foraging and bush tucker tours provide opportunities for mastery of the skills needed to survive beyond the four walls and to develop a robust reciprocal relationship with the outdoors.
 Dropping into the wider world of nature through experiences such as forest therapy, balneotherapy and Connecting to Country reaffirms our place in nature and our sense of purpose and connection in the wilder world.
 When seeking a therapist or teacher working in these fields, it is always wise to enquire what level of physical fitness might be required to participate fully.